This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Handling Tips for Egg-Eating Snakes

-- Wash your hands before and after handling to minimize the risk of transferring bacteria.
+- Wash hands thoroughly before and after contact to maintain proper snake hygiene

 Frequently Asked Questions (FAQs)